 With its great weather, miles of sandy beaches, and major attractions, San Diego is known worldwide as one of the best tourist destinations.

-The San Diego Convention and Visitor's Bureau is the official travel resource for the San Diego region such as maps and directions, visitor safety tips, where to stay, what to do and how to get around.
+The San Diego Tourism Authority is the official travel resource for the San Diego region such as maps and directions, visitor safety tips, where to stay, what to do and how to get around.

 International, and commercial air service for the region is provided by the San Diego International Airport.